min2ha/ukwa-site/content/target/68728/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 9th July 2019: Exiting the EU

 Theresa May's statement on her compromise proposals for the future UK-EU relationship was read, followed by questions